ElenaCherpakova/api-weather-react/README.md

 ### What Has Been Learnt
 * How to use Hooks in React
 * How to create own custom Hooks
-* Create a cross domain for weather API bypass CORS
 * Fetch API

 ### Dependencies